Bi-Mart

 Bi-Mart is an employee-owned, members only, chain of retailers located in the western U.S. states of Oregon, Washington, and Idaho.
 A lifetime membership costs $5 and never expires.

-A typical Bi-Mart houses merchandise including electronics and small appliances, housewares, hardware and power tools, sporting goods, automotive, apparel, canned and packaged food, personal care products, and, through the end of 2021, a pharmacy at many locations.
+A typical Bi-Mart houses merchandise including electronics and small appliances, housewares, hardware and power tools, sporting goods, automotive, apparel, canned and packaged food,and personal care products.
 The median size of a Bi-Mart store is 31000 sqft.